 When being presented to royalty (those with the style His Royal Highness) men are expected to bow from the neck.
 Women can either bow or curtsey.
 If a curtsy is given it is just a short bob, keeping the back straight, hands by the side and dropping the knees slightly and bowing the head.

 Those who do not wish to bow or curtsy do not have to.
-Technically, only those who have Her Majesty The Queen as their head of state need to bow or curtsey to The Queen and her family.
+Technically, only those who have His Majesty The King as their head of state need to bow or curtsey to The King and his family.
 Citizens of other countries, for example America, may bow or curtsey if they wish but do not have to.

 For In-Depth advice…